makovstanislav/blog/posts/2022-05-14-creating-first-application.md

 #### Code editor

 Install **[VS Code](https://code.visualstudio.com)**.
-You may choose another editor: Sublime Text, Vim or Emacs.
+You might choose another editor: Sublime Text, Vim or Emacs.
 Each of them is lightweight and beloved by the community.
 The other excellent way of editing Scala code is using **[IntelliJ IDEA](https://www.jetbrains.com/help/idea/discover-intellij-idea-for-scala.html)**.
 Still, for immediate immersion in Scala, we stick with VS Code.